LuizGuerra/BinaryHeapJava/README.md

-# Binary Heap in Java langauge!
+# Binary Heap in Java language!

 This is an Binary Heap repository.
 This is pretty much straight forward.